Ten times yesterday. Eleven the day before. And it starts again today.

 Takes about 30 minutes to set up.
 30-day money-back guarantee.
 Cancel anytime.

-A 20-minute voice session with our AI facilitator - no scripts, no prompts, just talking.
+A 20-minute voice session with our setup specialist Sarah.
+No scripts, no prompts, just talking.
 They always hear your voice.

 Have three short interview sessions with our setup specialist Sarah, about seven minutes each.
 No scripts, just talking about your loved one.
-After session one, we build an Instant Clone that is recognisable as you from day one.
-Sessions two and three push it to its onboarding peak.
-Whenever you want the voice to sound even more like you and unlock the Professional Clone tier, open the Advanced Training tab in your dashboard and add another short session.
+After session one, your Initial Voice is ready and recognisable as you from day one.
+Sessions two and three deepen it further.
+Whenever you want the voice to sound even more like you, open the Voice tab in your dashboard and add more short interview sessions — the Refined Voice unlocks at thirty minutes total, the True Voice at sixty, and the Signature Voice at ninety.
 Real conversations between the companion and your loved one are never recorded for training.
-Your voice data only trains your companion's private model, never a shared or general AI.
+Your voice data only trains your companion privately, never a shared or general voice.

-Your voice session does double duty - as you talk about your loved one, our AI simultaneously extracts a personalised knowledge base from everything you share: their daily routine, nurses' names, favourite memories, recurring worries.
-You review the extracted items before going live, and can add or edit anything at any time from your dashboard.
+Your voice session does double duty.
+As you talk about your loved one, your companion simultaneously builds a personalised knowledge base from everything you share: their daily routine, nurses' names, favourite memories, recurring worries.
+You review every item before going live, and can add or edit anything at any time from your dashboard.

 We give you a number, one that lives in their phone under your name.
 Just for them.
 When they call it, they hear your voice, your warmth, and the things only you would know.
 They get exactly what they are reaching for.